Grimgar of Fantasy And Ash Overview:

 I should probably mention the art.
 It’s very washed out at times and there are some interesting effects with light and weather.
 It’s kind of beautiful to look at and kind of strange at the same time.
 The music is also pretty heart-felt and dramatic but ultimately forgettable.

-All and all, Grimgar is an emotional and dramatic anime that moves slowly but steadily forward.
+All and all, Grimgar of Fantasy and Ash is an emotional and dramatic anime that moves slowly but steadily forward.
 The characters grow and develop in a logical and reasonable manner in response to the challenges they face.
 Death is dealt with in a very real manner and in a way that feels distinct from so many other anime.

 I really do recommend watching this anime.
 Admittedly, it isn’t for everyone and the slow pace and lack of plot direction may turn some away, but there is a real beauty to the story telling and character progression that just sucked me right in.